sjsu-interconnect/cs163/docs/project-doc.md

 -->

-## Basic Data Properties and Analysis Techniques
+## **Basic Data Properties and Analysis Techniques**

 ### **1. Data Overview and Summary Statistics**

 **Objective:**
-To provide an initial understanding of the datasets by summarizing key characteristics and overall distributions of the data.
+To provide an initial understanding of both weather and crop yield datasets by summarizing key characteristics and overall distributions of the data.

 **Techniques:**
 - **Descriptive Statistics:**
-  - **Mean, Median, and Mode:** Calculate these central tendency measures for continuous variables such as temperature, precipitation, and humidity to understand the average conditions.
+  - **Mean, Median, and Mode:** Calculate these central tendency measures for continuous variables such as temperature, precipitation, humidity, and crop yield to understand the average conditions and productivity.
-  - **Standard Deviation and Variance:** Measure the variability of weather variables to assess the spread and dispersion of the data.
+  - **Standard Deviation and Variance:** Measure the variability of weather variables and crop yield to assess the spread and dispersion of the data.
-  - **Min and Max Values:** Identify the range of weather conditions to understand the extremes observed in the dataset.
+  - **Min and Max Values:** Identify the range of weather conditions and crop yield values to understand the extremes observed in the dataset.

 - **Distribution Analysis:**
-  - **Histograms:** Create histograms to visualize the frequency distribution of continuous variables (e.g., temperature, precipitation).
+  - **Histograms:** Create histograms to visualize the frequency distribution of weather variables and crop yield (e.g., temperature distribution across regions or yield distribution for each crop).
-  - **Box Plots:** Use box plots to visualize the spread, central tendency, and potential outliers in the data.
+  - **Box Plots:** Use box plots to visualize the spread, central tendency, and potential outliers in both weather data and crop yield data.

 ### **2. Temporal Analysis**

 **Objective:**
-To analyze how weather variables change over time and identify notable patterns or trends.
+To analyze how weather variables change over time and assess how these changes correlate with crop yield during different growing seasons.

 **Techniques:**

 - **Seasonal Decomposition (STL Decomposition):**
-  - **Implementation Plan:** Use the STL decomposition method to break down the historical weather data into seasonal, trend, and residual components.
-This will involve:
+  - **Implementation Plan:** Use STL decomposition to break down weather data (e.g., temperature, precipitation) into seasonal, trend, and residual components.
-    - Selecting a suitable time frame (e.g., daily or monthly data) to capture seasonal variations accurately.
+    - Select appropriate timeframes for weather data (e.g., daily or monthly) and crop yield data (e.g., seasonal) to capture seasonal variations.
-    - Applying the STL decomposition function from libraries such as `statsmodels` in Python to visualize and analyze each component.
-    - Assessing the seasonal patterns across different regions in California to identify variations in temperature and precipitation that align with specific seasons.
+    - Apply **STL decomposition** to visualize and analyze how seasonal weather patterns correspond with crop productivity (e.g., rainfall during growing seasons correlating with higher yields).
+    - Assess regional variations (e.g., Coastal, Inland, Central Valley) to determine how different regions experience unique seasonal patterns that impact crop yield.

 - **Autoregressive Integrated Moving Average (ARIMA):**
-  - **Implementation Plan:** Fit ARIMA models to forecast future weather conditions by:
+  - **Implementation Plan:** Fit ARIMA models to forecast short-term weather conditions.
-    - Conducting exploratory data analysis (EDA) to determine the appropriate differencing needed for stationarity.
+    - Conduct **exploratory data analysis (EDA)** to determine the appropriate differencing for stationarity of the time series data.
-    - Using autocorrelation function (ACF) and partial autocorrelation function (PACF) plots to identify the optimal order of the ARIMA model (p, d, q).
+    - Use **ACF** and **PACF** plots to identify the optimal order for the ARIMA model (p, d, q).
-    - Training the ARIMA model on the historical data, focusing on key weather variables such as temperature and precipitation.
+    - Train the ARIMA model on historical weather data, focusing on short-term predictions of temperature and precipitation.
-    - Validating the model’s performance using metrics like Mean Absolute Error (MAE) and comparing predicted values against actual observations for accuracy.
+    - Validate the model’s performance using metrics like **Mean Absolute Error (MAE)** and compare predicted weather values with real-time data.
+    - Integrate crop yield data into the model to predict how upcoming weather conditions might influence yields.

 ### **3. Anomaly Detection**

 **Objective:**
-To identify unusual or extreme weather events that deviate significantly from historical norms.
+To identify unusual or extreme weather events (e.g., heatwaves, droughts) that deviate significantly from historical norms and assess their impact on crop yield.

 **Techniques:**

 - **Z-Score Analysis:**
   - **Implementation Plan:**
-    - Calculate the mean and standard deviation of key weather variables (e.g., temperature, precipitation) using historical data from California.
+    - Calculate the mean and standard deviation of weather variables (e.g., temperature, precipitation) from historical data.
-    - For each data point in the dataset, compute the Z-score using the formula.
+    - Compute **Z-scores** for each weather observation to measure the number of standard deviations away from the mean.
-    - Identify anomalies as data points with Z-scores exceeding a threshold (e.g., ±3), indicating significant deviations from normal weather conditions.
+    - Identify anomalies (e.g., extreme temperatures or rainfall) by setting a threshold (e.g., Z-scores exceeding ±3).
-    - Visualize the results using time series plots to highlight the identified anomalies and their corresponding dates.
+    - Overlay weather anomalies with crop yield data to assess whether extreme weather events had significant effects on yield.

 - **Interquartile Range (IQR) Method:**
   - **Implementation Plan:**
-    - Calculate the first (Q1) and third quartiles (Q3) of the weather data distribution to determine the IQR.
+    - Calculate the **first (Q1)** and **third quartiles (Q3)** of weather data to compute the **IQR**.
-    - Define lower and upper bounds for detecting outliers:
-    - Flag any data points that fall outside these bounds as potential anomalies.
-    - Apply this method to each weather variable and visualize the identified outliers using box plots or scatter plots to provide context for the extreme values.
+    - Define upper and lower bounds (e.g., Q1 - 1.5 * IQR and Q3 + 1.5 * IQR) to detect weather outliers (e.g., extreme rainfall or drought).
+    - Visualize outliers using box plots and examine how these anomalies correlate with crop yield drops during specific growing seasons.

-### **4. Data Completeness and Integrity**
+### **4. Correlation Analysis Between Weather and Crop Yield**

 **Objective:**
-To assess the quality of the data and identify any issues related to missing or inconsistent entries.
+To explore the relationships between weather variables (e.g., temperature, precipitation) and crop yield to identify how short-term weather fluctuations affect agricultural productivity.

 **Techniques:**
+- **Pearson and Spearman Correlation Analysis:**
+  - Use **Pearson correlation** to assess linear relationships and **Spearman correlation** for non-linear relationships between weather variables and crop yield.
+  - Identify which weather factors (e.g., temperature, rainfall) most strongly influence yield for each crop (e.g., almonds, tomatoes, grapes).

+- **Scatter Plots:**
+  - Visualize relationships between weather variables (e.g., temperature vs. precipitation) and crop yield to detect patterns or thresholds where yield is significantly impacted.

+### **5. Data Completeness and Integrity**

+**Objective:**
+To ensure the quality and consistency of weather and crop yield data for accurate analysis and predictions.

+**Techniques:**
 - **Missing Value Analysis:**
-  - **Missingness Patterns:** Analyze patterns of missing values to understand their distribution and potential impact on the analysis.
+  - Analyze patterns of missing values in both weather and crop yield data to understand their distribution and potential impact on analysis.
-  - **Imputation Strategies:** Evaluate and apply appropriate imputation methods to address missing data, ensuring minimal disruption to the analysis.
+  - Use appropriate **imputation strategies** (e.g., forward/backward fill for time series data) to handle missing data and minimize its effect on results.

 - **Data Consistency Checks:**
-  - **Data Validation:** Verify data integrity by comparing against known benchmarks or historical data to ensure accuracy and consistency.
+  - Perform **data validation** by cross-referencing weather data with known historical trends and comparing crop yield data against established benchmarks for accuracy.
+  - Ensure consistency across datasets (e.g., weather data from different sources or crop yield data for different regions) to avoid discrepancies in analysis.

 ## Automation, Scalability, and Portability